Convert Video to an Audio Track Directly in Mac OS X

 The encoder works very fast, and you’ll end up with a .m4a audio file of the same name in the same folder as the source video.
 Open the file to bring it into the iTunes library for playing and syncing to an iPod or iPhone.

-Speaking of iTunes, you can use the same Finder encoders in Lion to convert audio files to m4a format, which can then be added to iTunes as well.
+Speaking of iTunes, you can use the same Finder encoders in OS X to convert audio files to m4a format, which can then be added directly to iTunes as well as if they were any other audio or music file in the iTunes Library.

 Update: Don’t see the Encode options when you right-click media files?
 Here is how to enable them